 Teresa LoJacono is an artist who works in photography and sculpture.
 LoJacono lives and works in Southern California.
-She holds a BFA from the Art Center College of Design in Pasadena, California and an MFA from The International Center of Photography/Bard, and has exhibited widely in California and New York.
+She holds a BFA from the Art Center College of Design in Pasadena, California and an MFA from The International Center of Photography/Bard, and has exhibited widely in California and New York, and most recently Mexico.

 LoJacono was born and raised on the central coast of California.

 Follow me on Instagram to stay updated on current work and pics that dip far back into the archives...